 2) If you rent the building in which your business is based, have a copy of your lease available and details of all the main overheads like rent, business rates, utilities etc.

-3) Any commercial properties that are let or sold must have an EPC (Energy Performance Certificate) – There are many different criteria for these and importantly they last for 10 years.
+3) Commercial properties that are let or sold must have an EPC (Energy Performance Certificate) (although there are some exceptions) – There are many different criteria for these and importantly they last for 10 years.
 You may well have forgotten that you already have an EPC but if not you will need one before marketing of the business can commence.
 We can help you with this and provide a competitive quote.

 4) Finance.
 If you have commercial loans or debt against your business you need to find out if there are any costs or fees to pay if you redeem any loans early.
 Depending on the size of those loans, there could be high costs to end the loan or mortgage early and therefore it is worthwhile finding this out before you decide to sell your business or not.